firelzrd/bore-scheduler/README.md

 ## Special thanks

-* Hamad Al Marri, the developer famous for his task schedulers Cachy, CacULE, Baby and TT.
+* Hamad Al Marri, the developer famous for his task schedulers Cachy, CacULE, Baby, TT and ECHO.
 BORE has been massively inspired from his great works.
 He also helped me a lot in the development.
 * Peter "ptr1337" Jung, the founder of CachyOS high-performance linux distribution, also being the admin of its development community.
 His continuous support, sharp analysis and dedicated tests and advice helped me shoot many problems.
 * Ching-Chun "jserv" Huang from National Cheng Kung University of Taiwan, and Hui Chun "foxhoundsk" Feng from National Taiwan Ocean University, for detailed analysis and explanation of the scheduler in their excellent treatise.
 * Piotr Górski a.k.a. "sir_lucjan" from the CachyOS community, for hosting BORE-powered CachyOS kernels for Fedora, as well as helping me shoot some bugs.
 * dim-geo, for assisting me with optimization hints.
-* Array, for helping me investigate a serious lockup bug and providing me usefultest reports.
+* Array, for helping me investigate a serious lockup bug and providing me useful test reports.
 * Mario Roy, for providing me good insights by various detailed test reports, hosting a BORE-powered, clearlinux-based optimized kernel, and also helping me integrating some early upstream patches for improvement, by curating them for me.
 He also helped me fix a bug that was causing massive slow-downs in combination with CGROUP v1.
 * And many whom I haven't added here yet.